balford249/coding_samples/go_sample/pitch-processer-app/README.md

 1. Create a `pitchparser` using the **JSON configuration file** provided as a command-line argument.
 2. Create an `orderbook` instance.
 3. Open the **PITCH file** provided as a command-line argument.
-4. Parse each line of the PITCH file.
+4. Parse each line of the PITCH file:
-5. Feed parsed events into the order book.
+  - Gets the event type from the line
+  - Calls a dispatch to get the handler function for the event
+  - Calls the handler
-6. After the file has been fully processed, output the **symbol volume summary**.
+5. After the file has been fully processed, output the **symbol volume summary**.

 ---